 The ability of CO to inhibit normal cellular respiration accounts for its second mechanism of toxicity.
 CO binds to cytochrome aa3 and inhibits normal transit through the electron transport chain.
 The resulting shutdown in the oxidative phosphorylation pathway leads to a rapid decimation of stored ATP and secondary cellular death.

 The binding of CO to myoglobin accounts for the third mechanism of toxicity.
-Myoglobin binds to CO with an affinity 40 times that of O2, impairing the adequate delivery of ...
+Myoglobin binds to CO with an affinity 40 times that of O2, impairing the adequate delivery of oxygen ...